lukewys/PianorollVis.js/README.md

 Tonejs.
 The code we use here is adapted from https://github.com/nbrosowsky/tonejs-instruments.
 We host the samples on the [GitHub page](https://github.com/lukewys/lukewys.github.io/tree/master/files/tonejs-samples), so you can use the instrument sampler without downloading any additional files.
 You are free to use other samplers.

 ## Acknowledgement

+This project is developed by Yusong Wu, Yi Deng.
+We would like to thank the support and feedback from Prof. Anna Huang, Prof. Chris Donahue, Prof. Jeremy R. Cooperstock, Nithya Shikapur and Jiaju Ma.

 We thank the following awsome libraries and projects for providing reference and inspiration for this project: